octopus-sensing/octopus-sensing/examples/endpoint_unity_example/readme.md

 # Octupus Sensing - Unity Example
 In this example, We're going to send predefined messages (START, STOP and, TERMINATE) from Unity to Octopus sensing, to control the recording of data.
-Octopus sensing (Python) is used as a server and Unity (C#) as a client.
+A python server running the Octopus sensing library is used and Unity (C#) is used as the client.

 Each button has the ability to send a specific message when pressed.
 See the UI below.